tanishq150802/ML7-RockPaperScissorGAME/README.md

 F1 Score -

-All the code can be accessed in the MainMODEL file.
+All the code can be accessed in the rps_bd.ipynb file.
 It can be easily run in GoogleCollab.

 **Some correctly predicted images :**